MKonstantini/Companix/README.md

 A social and corporate networking platform (non-commercial).
 Create, edit and share profile cards with fellow users.
 Account types:
-* Regular: Create, edit and share personal cards.
+* Regular: Create, edit and share profile cards.
-* Business: Includes feature to create business cards.
+* Business: Includes feature to create company cards.
 * Admin: Includes feature to edit and remove all users data.

 ## Technologies